 Every year on 14th June we observe World Blood Donor Day, a global event that raises awareness about the critical importance of blood donation and celebrates the selfless individuals who give blood to save lives.
-In Hong Kong, our healthcare system is facing a blood crisis, with a severe shortage, particularly of O negative blood, the universal donor type.
+In Hong Kong, our healthcare system faces a blood crisis, with a severe shortage of O-negative blood, the universal donor type.
 Blood can only be donated through the Hong Kong Red Cross.
-By doing so, each of us can play a crucial role in supporting Hong Kong's health system and saving lives.
+By doing so, we can play a crucial role in supporting Hong Kong's health system and saving lives.

 Eligibility criteria for donors

 - To donate blood in Hong Kong, you must be aged between 16 and 65

 - If you are 66-75 but have completed any donation in the last 2 years, you can be accepted for blood donation.

 - You must weigh more than 41 kg and be in good health.

 Further detail on eligibility can be found here.